react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 :::warning

-This option is deprecated and will be removed in a future release (for apps targeting Android SDK 35 or above edge-to-edge mode is enabled by default and it is expected that the edge-to-edge will be enforced in future SDKs, see: https://developer.android.com/about/versions/15/behavior-changes-15#ux).
+This option is deprecated and will be removed in a future release (for apps targeting Android SDK 35 or above edge-to-edge mode is enabled by default and it is expected that the edge-to-edge will be enforced in future SDKs, see [here](https://developer.android.com/about/versions/15/behavior-changes-15#ux) for more information).

 :::